-You might enjoy having straight hair, but pressing, ironing, and relaxing take a toll.
-They always have the potential to leave it dead, and when you notice, it's too late.
+You might enjoy having straight hair, but pressing, ironing, and relaxing all take a toll on your strands.
+That's to say that more often than not, smooth strands come at the expense of hair health (Read: dry and damaged).
 But luckily, there isn't only one process that straightens hair.
-Keratin treatments, also known as Brazilian keratin treatment (BKT for short) and Brazilian straightening treatment, have become one of the most popular straightening processes, in particular for black hair.
+Keratin treatments, also known as Brazilian keratin treatment (BKT for short) and Brazilian straightening treatment, have become one of the most popular straightening processes, particularly for black hair.

 Anyone who relaxes their hair knows that some coloring processes are particularly harsh on already processed hair.
 You also can't apply a relaxer to previously processed hair without the worry of overprocessing, which can cause breakage.
 In contrast, a keratin treatment works well on colored, highlighted, or previously processed hair.
 As long as you use a nonacidic relaxer, this treatment should work just fine.
 Keratin straightening could also be a good option if you want to transition from relaxed to natural hair, as it offers a little grace period until the relaxers grow out.